Get

 Conclusion

 So, now you can understand a little bit more about cats and why they meow.
 They can drone all day for a variety of reasons and most of the time it is no cause for concern.
-But, of course, most of the time isn’t every time so it’s important to note changes in behavior.
+But of course, most of the time isn’t every time, so it’s important to note changes in behavior or any early signs of illness or distress.

-If you feel like meowing is becoming problematic, a vet visit might be the next thing on your to-do list.
+If you feel like meowing is becoming common, there is a change in the quality or sound, or there are signs of illness or confusion, a vet visit should be the next thing on your to-do list.

 See Also: